adamboss95/MYDFIR-30day-Challenge/30_SOC_Challenge_MyDFIR/Day 24 Setting Up and Configuring OS Ticket.md

     - Select `Cloud Regular Compute` plan with 55 GB, 1 CPU, and 2 GB of memory.
     - Disable `auto backup` and `IPv6`.
     - Enable `Virtual Private Cloud`.
-    - Set the host name to `Challenge-OSticket`.
+    - Set the host name to `MyDFIR-OSticket`.
     - Click `Deploy Now`.

 2. **Access the Server**: